Forex trading for beginners Part 1: Financial Markets

 3. Psychological Analysis

-The psychological analysis deals with the behavior and mindset of market participants.
 Understanding the psychological drivers that influence trader decisions can help anticipate market trends and identify opportunities or risks that may arise from market sentiment.
-Psychological, and other factors – all of them are already taken into account by the price movement.

 FINANCIAL MARKETS

 The trading processes and operations carried out in various segments of the financial market are often quite similar, with many common features.
-Each market segment generally shares the following characteristics:

 • Large volumes of cash flow.